Call

 Overview

 Embark on a once-in-a-lifetime adventure to Antarctica that follows in the footsteps of the legendary explorer Ernest Shackleton.
-Sail aboard Swan Hellenic’s expedition ship, SH Diana or SH Vega, to step foot on the icy wilderness of the Antarctic Peninsula.
-Experience the remote wildlife havens of the Falkland Islands, South Georgia and Elephant islands, scenes of Shackleton’s heroic endeavours.
+Sail aboard Swan Hellenic’s expedition ship, SH Minerva or SH Vega, to step foot on the icy wilderness of the Antarctic Peninsula.
+Experience the remote wildlife havens of the Falkland Islands, South Georgia and Elephant Island, scenes of Shackleton’s heroic endeavours.

 Fly to Buenos Aires to begin your journey with a charter flight south to Ushuaia.
-Board Swan Hellenic’s luxury expedition ship, SH Diana or SH Vega, to cross the South Atlantic to the remote Falkland Islands.
-Dock in Port Stanley and take a deep dive into maritime history at the Dockyard Museum.
+Board Swan Hellenic’s luxury expedition ship, SH Minerva or SH Vega, to cross the South Atlantic to the remote Falkland Islands.
+Visit Port Stanley and take a deep dive into maritime history at the Dockyard Museum.
 Take the opportunity to search for the majestic black-browed albatross, Magellanic penguins and other migratory birdlife.

-Sail the Weddell Sea on a Zodiac excursion, getting up close to penguins, seals, whales and seabirds.
+Experience Zodiac excursions, getting up close to penguins, seals, whales and seabirds.
 Visit tiny Danger and Paulet Islands, remote havens for Adélie penguins and more.
-Hire a kayak for a morning paddle beside whales as they glide along.
+Book a Kayak and enjoy a morning paddle beside whales as they glide along.
 See leopard seals and watch playful penguins as they dive from the sparkling blue-green glaciers.
 Sail back to Ushuaia across the Drake Passage.
 Then, make more memories on your unforgettable journey with a few well-earned days to experience the sultry tango, colourful culture and vibrant historic neighbourhoods of Buenos Aires.

-The Antarctic adventure includes return international full-service flights, 17-night Antarctic cruise with Swan Hellenic, 3 nights of 5-star accommodation in Buenos Aires, 52 meals including all while cruising.
+This Antarctic adventure includes return international full-service flights, 18-night Antarctic cruise with Swan Hellenic, 3 nights of 5-star accommodation in Buenos Aires, 54 meals including all while cruising and more.

 Want more?
 Extend your trip when you Arrive Early or Stay Behind in Buenos Aires.